 Upon completion, the M.B.A.
 Thesis will be submitted to the Thesis Supervisor in duplicate.
 The Thesis Supervisor will evaluate the Thesis and arrange for a Second Faculty Reader (M.B.A. faculty member) to evaluate the Thesis at the same time.
 The results of this evaluation will be discussed by the Thesis Supervisor and the Second Faculty Reader.
 The Thesis Supervisor will then assign a grade (P or F) to the thesis on a Thesis Evaluation Form, which must carry the signature of both the Thesis Supervisor and the Second Faculty Reader.
 The signed form assigning the grade must be submitted to the Registrar's Office.
-A bound copy of the accepted Thesis will be submitted to the university Library.
+A bound copy of the accepted Thesis will be submitted to the M.B.A.
+Program Director's Office, and a second bound copy will be submitted to the university Library.